nuitrcs/rshiny/README.md

 * DT
 * shinythemes

-Install these with the R command
+With the project open (opening the project will open RStudio in your web browser), install these with the R command

 ```r
 install.packages(c("tidyverse", "shiny", "rmarkdown", "DT", "shinythemes"),